 Erected 1968 by Parke County Historical Society.
 (Marker Number 61.1968.4.)

 Location.
 39° 52.919′ N, 87° 12.113′ W. Marker is near Marshall, Indiana, in Parke County.
 Marker is on State Road 47 1.8 miles from U.S. 41, on the right when traveling east.
-Touch for map.
 It is East of the "Camping Entrance" to Turkey State Park.
 Well marked.
+Touch for map.
 Marker is in this post office area: Marshall IN 47859, United States of America.
+Touch for directions.

 Also see . . .

 1. Turkey Run State Park - Web Site.
 (Submitted on November 19, 2007, by Al Wolf of Veedersburg, Indiana.)

 2. Suspension Bridge In Turkey Run Park.
 Photos on link well worth the viewing.
 You do not need to walk the bridge to enjoy the Park ! ! !
 (Submitted on November 19, 2007, by Al Wolf of Veedersburg, Indiana.)

 Additional keywords.
 Suspension bridge Canoe trip rock climbing

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 19, 2007, by Al Wolf of Veedersburg, Indiana.
 This page has been viewed 2,385 times since then and 14 times this year.
 Photos: 1, 2. submitted on November 19, 2007, by Al Wolf of Veedersburg, Indiana.
 3, 4. submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana. • J. J. Prats was the editor who published this page.